-Rather than do a ‘best of’ style post, every year I’m going to do a rundown of what gear we started with and what gear we ended up with – along with a discussion of why.Continue reading “2021 Review: Gigging Gear”
+Rather than do a ‘best of’ style post, every year I’m doing a rundown of what gear we started with and what gear we ended up with – along with a discussion of why.Continue reading “2022 Review: Gigging Gear”

 Neural DSP’s Quad Cortex is finally shipping.
 As one of the early backers, I have the chance to get one of the first units, before they hit the shops.

 I’ve decided not to.Continue reading “Quad Cortex: Why I’m Passing On It”

 Almost no new gear for me, this month.
 The gear budget had to go on some urgent car maintenance instead.
 I can’t complain; the car’s been almost completely trouble-free until now.
 It’s just one of those things as it gets older (120,000 miles and counting!)